-After you design your campaign journey, you can set the campaign properties, like messaging preferences, journey re-qualification, tagging, seed lists, campaign execution report summary and so on, from the Campaign Studio Properties tab.
+After you design your campaign journey, you can set the campaign properties, like messaging preferences, journey re-qualification, tagging, seed lists, campaign execution report summary, campaign failure alerts and so on, from the Campaign Studio Properties tab.

 With messaging preferences, you can set messaging limits or override messaging restrictions.

 In order to minimize message fatigue, you can set a limit on the maximum number of messages a single user can receive in a given period of time.
 This setting is available under the Maximum Messages tab in Account Settings.

 By selecting Skip User Messaging Limits Check you can ignore the messaging limits.

 |Message users who have unsubscribed or have reported your emails as spam||By default, Blueshift will not message users who have previously unsubscribed or reported spam unless you override that via this setting.|